 PLATFORM centre is pleased to announce Terra Incogknita, a solo exhibition featuring the work of Sarah Fuller (MB).
 This Gallery 2 exhibition runs from 01 May – 31 July, 2019.
-The show will open online on 01 May and in-gallery viewing hours will be determined as the Province updates health and safety procedures.
-A closing reception will be scheduled and announced at a later date.
-While the gallery is closed to the public, the work will be available online for viewing.
-Online video of the artist speaking to her work will be available soon as well.
+The show will open on01 May and in-gallery viewing hours are by appointment.

 In Terra Incogknita, Fuller explores her relationship to place and habitat through a series of performative videos.
 The works use the presence of her body in the landscape as both a disruptive character and a camouflaged entity; at times it is obvious where she is in the environment and at other times, she becomes completely integrated.

 “At the base of everything I do is an interest in things that disappear and reappear.
 Photographic history and processes weave themselves into my art production along with an interest in theatre, antiquated technologies, materiality and the way an image is created.
 The title Terra (earth) + Incogknita (women in disguise) references both the idea of an unknown space in the landscape but also a women concealed.
 The insertion of the word ‘knit’ within Incognita points to my attempts to interlace myself into each ecosystem through the photographic object.”